Use Recommended Oil

 A mistake that many BMW owners make is using the recommended BMW Synthetic oil but going for a cheap oil filter.

-Filters that are designed to be used with conventional oil tend to restrict oil flow and becomes ineffective after 3,000 miles.
-It's definitely worth it to spend an extra five buck for the right oil filter.
+Filters that are designed to be used with conventional oil tend to restrict oil flow and become ineffective after 3,000 miles.
+It's definitely worth it to spend an extra five bucks for the right oil filter.

 Premium Gasoline Only